 - When the stakes are as high as life and death, frontline and blue collar workers want to know what employers are doing to keep them safe, and seek specific protocol information.

-- Fueled by protests and social justice events, younger candidates especially want to know specifics on D&I efforts from Employers- but are unlikely to ask explicitly.
+- Fueled by protests and social justice events, younger candidates especially want to know specifics on diversity, equity, and inclusion efforts from employers but are unlikely to ask explicitly.

 They’re choosing practicality over passion